Every 30 years or so, there is a new technological wave in the retail space. New innovations come along that push retail forward.

 While this opens up new opportunities for your organization, there are a host of roadblocks that make migrating these mission-critical workloads to the cloud difficult.
 First off, the migrating process itself is anything but straightforward.
 The cloud vendors set forward refactoring your applications for their cloud as a best practice in order to get the best experience.
 However, this process is time-consuming, expensive, and a huge potential for failure.
 Meanwhile, opting to lift and shift means risking incompatibility issues that cause headaches.

 And once you’ve made it to the cloud, the headaches don’t stop.
 For mission-critical workloads like Oracle and Microsoft SQL Server, there is a need for ultra-fast performance.
 How else can these exciting new technologies quickly take the information your workloads given them and determine valuable and timely insights for you to use?
 Yet the cloud vendors put throttles on the levels of performance you can reach on their platform – and these throttles leave much to be desired.
 In order to get faster speeds, you’ll need to pay much more… and there still is no guarantee that you’ll get the speeds your workloads demand.

-Silk: Get to the Cloud and Get the Speeds You Need
+Silk: Experience Retail on the Cloud and Get the Speeds You Need

 The solution?
 Silk!

 The Silk Cloud Data Virtualization Platform is a virtualized layer that lives between your workloads and the underlying cloud infrastructure.
 It helps you to easily lift and shift your workloads to the cloud, so you can start taking advantage of all the cloud offers today, while working to refactor behind the scenes for tomorrow.
 Once on the cloud, Silk accelerates the performance of your workloads.
 In fact, Silk customers see up to 10x faster performance for their mission-critical workloads compared to native cloud alone – rivaling the speeds they had previously achieved on-premises.